biosustain/git-training-table-cool/Alberte/aboutme.md

 # About Alberte
-I am working in QMCM
+I am working in QMCM as a research assistant